-A wonderful celebration for our Veterans was held on Sunday afternoon, November 13, at 2:00 p.m. in the Sharp Middle School Gymnasium.
+A wonderful celebration for our Veterans was held on Sunday afternoon, November 11, at 2:30 p.m. in the Pendleton County High School Gymnasium.
 The program recognized area Veterans as well as showcased the talents of the Pendleton County students.
 This celebration was planned cooperatively with Pendleton County Schools, American Legion & Auxiliary Post 109, VFW Post 1978, and the Disabled American Veterans.

-A reception preceded the program at 1:30 p.m. in the SMS cafeteria for all veterans and their spouses/guests.
-This reception was hosted by Sharp Middle School's KJHS.
+A reception preceded the program at 2:00 p.m. in the PHS cafeteria for all veterans and their spouses/guests.
+This reception was hosted by Pendleton County High School's Student Council.
 The program opened with the Veterans entering the gymnasium while the PHS Band played during the NJROTC sword salute.
-The Southern and Northern Elementary Combined Choir sang the National Anthem.
-The invocation was given by FCA member, Fisher Hurst.
-Superintendent Dr. Anthony Strong welcomed everyone and introduced several county officials who were in attendance.
+The Southern and Northern Elementary choirs sang the National Anthem.
+Sharp Middle School Choir performed America the Beautful.
+The invocation was given by FCS member, Jasmine Crozier.
+Superintendent Joe Buerkley welcomed everyone and introduced several county officials who were in attendance.
 Cmdr Jim Sharp gave greetings from the American Legion Post 109.
-The NJROTC Drill Team then made a presentation under the direction of Naval Science instructor, HM1 Kirk Prather.
+The NJROTC Drill Team then made a presentation under the direction of Naval Science instructor, LCDR C J Warren.

 ---U.S. Coast Guard

 The elementary schools had a coloring contest and poster contest and the middle school and high school students wrote essays.
 The following student winners were awarded gift certificates by the Auxiliary Post 109: